andela/ezstub/README.md

 # ezstub

-Pronounced "easy stub" is an easy way to stub API endpoints.
+Pronounced "easy stub", is an easy way to stub API endpoints with the use of a simple yaml configuration file.

 ### Usage
 Create a `ezstub.yaml` file.